 What, in your opinion, is the main advantage and the main disadvantage of litigating international commercial disputes?

 In Portugal, commercial disputes can be adjudicated upon in Judicial Courts or Arbitrational Courts.

-For more than 10 years, the Portuguese judicial system has operated via an online platform – CITIUS – where judicial files are accessible: papers have to be submitted trough this platform and judges’ decisions are also registered here.
+For more than 10 years, the Portuguese judicial system has operated via an online platform – CITIUS – where judicial files are accessible: papers have to be submitted through this platform and the judges’ decisions are also registered here.
 As a result, parties are able to understand what is happening in their proceedings at any time and print whatever they need to.